Map

 Location: 600 Erie Street, Camden NJ

-Photo: Joseph Cooper House at 7th and Erie Streets in Camden, c.
+Joseph Cooper House at 7th and Erie Streets in Camden, c.
 1933.
 Demolished.
 Courtesy of Historic American Buildings Survey.

-On March 1, 1778, the British marched to Cooper’s Ferry where General Anthony Wayne, assisted by cavalry under the command of Brigadier General Casimir Pulaski, skirmishes with the British before the British returned to Philadelphia.
+On March 1, 1778, the British marched to Cooper’s Ferry where General Anthony Wayne, assisted by cavalry under the command of Brigadier General Casimir Pulaski, skirmished with the British before the British returned to Philadelphia.

 As the British embarked at Cooper's Ferry, Wayne and Pulaski pushed hard against the British soldiers, trying to lure the British away from their naval artillery support, then in the Delaware River.
 The Scots and Queen's Rangers pushed back too but refused to take the bait.
 During the skirmishing, Count Pulaski's horse was killed.
 The British Rangers were harassed by Colonel Joseph Ellis and his militia, who fired at them across the Cooper River.